Functions

 Example

-The following example creates a stack that asks the user "What is your name?" and then waits for the user’s response.
+The following example creates a journey that asks the user "What is your name?" and then waits for the user’s response.
 Once the user replies a thank you message is sent.

 card QuestionCard do